 A reliable NY personal injury attorney should be able to establish the full extent of damages involved in your case and net you an optimal case outcome.

 The pain caused by the poisoning of your loved one may never go away completely; however, if the liable party is brought to justice, no one else will be hurt.
-Contact Wingate, Russotti, Shapiro & Halperin, LLP, for assistance with your personal injury or wrongful death claim.
+Contact Wingate, Russotti, Shapiro, Moses & Halperin, LLP, for assistance with your personal injury or wrongful death claim.
 The sooner we can get started investigating your case, the better.